 Medical examination shows clear symptoms: short term memory impairment, inability to perform mental mathematics, inability to perform complex tasks involving multiple steps even with clear directions, moodiness or becoming withdrawn in social settings.

 Stage 3: Severe or Late Stage

 Eventually people with AD become unable to communicate and no longer recognize their loved ones.
 Many times, family can no longer care for them.
 They need help with all physical tasks and many need 24-hour care which a single caregiver cannot manage.
-This is the stage when AD patients tend to wander and become lost.
+This is the stage when Alzheimer's disease patients tend to wander and become lost.